Jin-fo/Four-stage-pipeline-with-VHDL/README.md

-# Pipelined SIMD multimedia unit Design with the VHDL/Verilog Hardware description language
+# Pipelined SIMD multimedia unit Design with the VHDL/Verilog

 ## Prokect Description
 This project focuses on the structural and behavioral design of a four-stage pipelined Multimedia Unit (MMU).
 The design is implemented using VHDL, a hardware description language, to model the MMU with a reduced subset of multimedia instructions, similar to those in Sony Cell SPU and Intel SSE architectures.